nko2/notmysegfault/public/js/challenges/fizzBuzz.md

 # FizzBuzz

-Call the `printValue` function with the numbers 1 through to 100 with the following exceptions.
+Call the `write` function with the numbers 1 through to 100 with the following exceptions.

-1. For multiples of 3 print `"Fizz"` instead of the number.
+1. For multiples of 3 write `"Fizz"` instead of the number.
-2. For multiples of 5 print `"Buzz"` instead of the number.
+2. For multiples of 5 write `"Buzz"` instead of the number.
-3. For multiples of both 3 and 5 print `"FizzBuzz"` instead of the number.
+3. For multiples of both 3 and 5 write `"FizzBuzz"` instead of the number.